arnesson/cordova-plugin-firebase/README.md

 });
 ```
 #### hasPermission
-Check permission to receive push notifications and return `hasPermission: true`.
+Check permission to receive push notifications and return the result to a callback function as boolean.
-iOS only (Android will always return true).
+On iOS, returns true is runtime permission for remote notifications is granted and enabled in Settings.
+On Android, returns true if remote notifications are enabled.
 ```
 window.FirebasePlugin.hasPermission(function(hasPermission){
     console.log("Permission is " + (hasPermission ? "granted" : "denied"));